Bishop of Exeter says stay-at-home parents are 'penalised'

 "There's a great deal of rhetoric from the government about the importance of supporting family life," Bishop Michael told BBC News.

-"We were told by the prime minister this would be the most family-friendly government ever, yet the government's own policy constantly discriminates against those who wish to put effort into the nurture and parenting of their children."'No choice'
+"We were told by the prime minister this would be the most family-friendly government ever, yet the government's own policy constantly discriminates against those who wish to put effort into the nurture and parenting of their children."

 He also said many single-earning couples had "no choice" but to stay at home to care for a disabled child or an elderly dependent relative.